Musk says no Twitter deal without clarity on spam accounts

 "It appears the spam/bot issue is cascading and clearly making the Twitter deal a confusing one," Wedbush analyst Dan Ives said in a note to investors.

-"The bot issue at the end of the day was known by the New York City cab driver and feels more to us like the 'dog ate the homework' excuse to bail on the Twitter deal or talk down a lower price."
+"The bot issue at the end of the day ... feels more to us like the 'dog ate the homework' excuse to bail on the Twitter deal or talk down a lower price."

+Twitter shares "will be under pressure this morning again as the chances of a deal ultimately getting done is not looking good now", Ives said, adding it is "likely a 60%+ chance from our view Musk ultimately walks from the deal and pays the breakup fee".

+Another tech watcher, Grady Booch, tweeted to Musk that it "Seems like you have buyers remorse".

 Musk has described his motivation as stemming from a desire to ensure freedom of speech on the platform and to boost monetisation of a website that is massively influential but has struggled to attain profitable growth.

-He has also said he favoured lifting the ban on Donald Trump, who was kicked off the platform in January 2021 shortly after the former US president's efforts to overturn his election defeat led to the Jan 6 assault on the US Capitol.
+He has also said he favoured lifting the ban on Donald Trump, who was kicked off the platform in January 2021 over concerns the ex-president could incite violence.